 In general, the curriculum at Saint Matthew’s Catholic School is demanding and designed to motivate all students to reach their full potential.
-However, consideration is given for students who excel academically.
+However, consideration is given to students who excel academically.
 Among the steps the school may take to continually challenge these students are:

 -Academic grouping: Students in the lower grades are placed in reading groups, and those in the top reading group (or groups) are regularly given accelerated reading materials and comprehension questions.
 In the middle school, groups are utilized to advance accelerated students to high school level work.
 A secondary education teacher in the middle school teaches these students so that they may receive high school credits for advanced courses in mathematics and Spanish.

 -Moving Up Grade Levels for Particular Subjects: In the elementary school, advanced students may attend math or reading classes at a higher grade level.
-For example, a second grade student may go to the third grade classroom for math.
-This advances the student academically in core subjects without worrying about social issues or missed content in information rich subjects, such as social studies.
+For example, a second-grade student may go to the third-grade classroom for math.
+This advances the student academically in core subjects without worrying about social issues or missed content in information-rich subjects, such as social studies.
 In the middle school, groups are used to advance and challenge students.

 –TAT Team– The T.A.T.
 Team is a group of experienced teachers who are well respected and meet to generate solutions that support students who are experiencing difficulty in school.
 These professionals meet on a regular basis to brainstorm and exchange ideas that facilitate learning.
 Teachers or parents may refer a student to the T.A.T.
 Team.